qiita-spots/qiita/INSTALL.md

 ### postgres

 If you are using Postgres.app under OSX, a database user will already be created for your username.
-If you want to use this, you will need to use this identity, change the `USER` setting under the `[postgres]` section of your Qiita config file.
+If you want to use this, you will need to use this identity, change the `USER` and `ADMIN_USER` setting under the `[postgres]` section of your Qiita config file.